haemishkyd/KydHome/README.md

 * Monitor the state of the power coming into the house through an interface to the UPS
 * Monitor the temperature outside the house
 ## Home Assistant
 Home Assistant is the main interface to the system as currently implemented.
 I am using the base installation and all that is configured as part of this project is the configuration file.
+Features that are currently used:
+* MQTT Publish/Subscribe
+* Automation (switches are changed when the sun rises or sets)
+* Notifications through push bullet
+* REST API interface from IFTTT

 ## MQTT